In initial victory for Argentine President Milei, Senate gives overall approval to key reform bills

 The presidency called protesters “terrorists” and accused them of “attempting to carry out a coup d’état” by disrupting Congress.

 The Peronist bloc controls 33 out of 72 seats in the Senate while Milei’s party, Freedom Advances, holds just seven seats.
-The bill needs 37 votes from the 72 total legislators in the Senate to get a majority.
+The bill needed 37 votes from the 72 total legislators in the Senate to get a majority and ended up with a 36-36 tie.

 Analysts say that foreign investors and the International Monetary Fund, to which Argentina owes a staggering $44 billion, are closely watching Wednesday’s vote to see whether Milei can build consensus with his opponents to deliver on his ambitions.